-HIGH DENSITY RESIDENTIAL (LOT SIZE M2 (MIN) 300)
+HIGH DENSITY RESIDENTIAL (LOT SIZE M (MIN) 300)

 Zone which enables high intensity by enabling more intensive use of land.
-Typically, high-density zones act as transitional areas within proximity to town centers with accessible public transport, cycle and walk ways.
+Typically, high-density zones act as transitional areas within proximity to town centers with accessible public transport, cycle and walkways.
 Primarily, the anticipated housing typologies which are town houses, terrace housing and retirement villages to be set on 300 square meters in area.
 Such development will ensure greater diversity of housing supply, support the function of town centers and divert from the use of private transport.

 On-site servicing De-centralised wastewater treatment & disposal STEP detention tank and reticulated servicing Untreated site detention tank Full service No - wont get yield and lot size too small No - this zone is expected to be serviced.
-Yes - possible preferred option if infrastructure capacity is constrained.
-Yes - possible preferred option if infrastructure capacity is constrained 2 Yes - preferred option 4 No - wont get yield and lot size too small No - this zone is expected to be serviced.
-Yes - possible preferred option if infrastructure capacity is constrained.
-Yes - possible preferred option if infrastructure capacity is constrained 2 Yes - preferred option 4
+No - this zone is expected to be serviced.
+No - this zone is expected to be serviced.
+Yes - preferred option No - wont get yield and No - this zone is expected to No - this zone is expected to No - this zone is expected Yes - preferred option lot size too small be serviced. be serviced. to be serviced.

-MIXED-USE TOWN CENTRE (LOT SIZE M2 (MIN) 300)
+MIXED-USE TOWN CENTRE (LOT SIZE M (MIN) 300)

 A primary focus for community life, retail, entertainment, business and services provided for locals and visitors.
 Provides a wide range of activities such as residential, leisure, commercial, tourist, cultural, community and civic centres.
 Height opportunities within the centre will facilitate increased intensification, including office and residential at upper floors.
-Provisions typically enable buildings between three and seven storeys with key retail streets being a focus for pedestrian activity within the centre.
+In the Kaipara context, provisions should typically typically enable buildings between one, two and three storeys with key retail streets being a focus for pedestrian activity within the centres, promoting 'walkable communities'.